Every morning it’s a mad dash to get my school boy to school, on time.

 As we bolt to his classroom and he lines up outside with his friends JUST before the last bell rings, I let out a sigh of relief.
 We did it again.

 On top of getting the kids ready, no parent has time to find socks for themselves to wear with a pair of proper shoes.
-As such, uggs, are totally acceptable for the kindy and preschool run.
+So Uggs, are totally acceptable for the kindy and daycare run.

 2. Leggings all the way

 Even if you aren’t going to the gym afterwards, leggings are your go-to kindy and preschool run attire.
 They are comfy, which explains why every mum is wearing them.